 It’s time for another design reveal!
 This nursery was so fun to create, and I just love how soft and subtle it is.
 When this client contacted me, she knew she wanted something neutral and serene, and she loved animals.
 She hinted at the idea of a wallpapered accent wall, and of course, I convinced her to wallpaper the whole space—in something subtle, of course, with a soft enough pattern that it wouldn’t overwhelm the space.

 It took a while to choose the wallpaper since it needed to be mellow enough so as to respect the serene tone, and it also had to have an animal pattern (but nothing too juvenile so the wallpaper can last many years).
-We settled on the perfect pattern that had a hand-drawn feel and was grown-up enough to be versatile.
+We settled on the perfect animal pattern wallpaper that had a hand-drawn feel and was grown-up enough to be versatile.
 I wrote a post a while back about the process of choosing said wallpaper, along with some of the alternative options, in case you’re interested.

 I chose a gorgeous neutral furniture collection that has a slight rubbed finish to add some warmth and texture to the space.
 The small iron details also add a touch of masculinity to pair with the very subtle pale blue accents.
 This nursery was for a boy, but we wanted it to feel very general neutral so everything could be used again for the next child.